 The tax yield per student is the amount of local taxes we generate divided by the number of students districtwide.
 The tax yield is the tax rate multiplied by the assessed valuation per student.

-Jordan School District’s total tax yield per student is $1,996 which is well below the State average.
+Jordan School District’s total tax yield per student is $2,903 which is below the State average.

 Tax Yield Per Student For Operations